 An associate degree in accounting from a Nebraska college or university will help lead to a start in the field of accounting.
 To become a CPA in Nebraska, the Nebraska Board of Public Accountancy requires at least a bachelor’s degree; however, it is possible to secure support and assistant roles for smaller employers with an associate degree.
 Many people will complete an associate degree to gain work experience while working toward a bachelor’s degree.
 Learn More

 The majority of employers will require a bachelor’s degree for even entry-level positions.
-It’s also the minimum requirement necessary to sit for the CPA exam, though a master’s degree may be necessary to earn the required educational credits.
+It’s also the minimum requirement necessary to sit for the CPA exam, though a master’s degree may be necessary to earn most of the required educational credits.
 The Nebraska Board of Public Accountancy requires 150 semester hours, so your 120 semester hours from undergrad must be augmented by graduate courses so that you can sit for the CPA examination.
 Degrees in accounting at the bachelor’s level can allow for specializations and concentrations in some programs.
 Learn More

 A master’s degree in accounting will provide nearly endless career opportunities in Nebraska.
 It allows for degree holders to qualify for career advancement, secure jobs over individuals with bachelor’s degrees, and make significantly more money than others without this degree.
 This graduate degree also provides individuals with the 150 semester hours the Nebraska Board of Public Accountancy requires to sit for the CPA exam.
 Learn More

 Doctorate or PhD

 A doctorate degree in accounting provides different opportunities for people in Nebraska.
 It can allow you to advance your career to the highest level, including as directors and C-level executives, and a doctorate degree is necessary to conduct research projects and may be needed to become a professor at a college or university.
 Though you won't need a license from the Nebraska Board of Public Accountancy, you should pass the CPA examination.
 A CPA certificate can still help you if you seek work outside of academia.
 Learn More

 Online Degree Programs

 Online accounting degrees are not yet widely available in Nebraska; however, these options are growing every year.
 At least a few programs are accredited by the AACSB.
 If your program is properly accredited, and you meet the educational requirements with 150 semester hours, the Nebraska Board of Public Accountancy will allow you to sit for the CPA examination.
 Learn More

 How to Sit for the CPA Exam

 Your first step in taking the CPA exam is to apply via the National Association of State Boards of Accountancy (NASBA) website to access the CPAES for Nebraska.
 Thier CPA examination services helps scores of accountants become Certified Public Accountants every year.
 You'll be asked to create an online account; the exam process is lengthy so make sure your personal information is correct and keep the account information updated if you move or change your name.
 If you're not sure you've met the educational requirements you may pay a $100.00 fee and request an evaluation called the NASBA Advisory Evaluation before you pay your application and exam fees and schedule your exams.
-If you have a disability that needs special accommodations for the exam you can inform CPAES at this time.
+If you have a disability that needs special accommodations for the exam you can inform CPA Examination Services at this time.